• Services

 What is a Commercial Lease and How Does it Work?

 If you own a business, there’s a good chance you need a physical location.
-Whether you operate a storefront, restaurant space, office building, or warehouse – you’ll have to understand what a commercial lease is and how it works.
+Whether you operate a retail storefront, restaurant space, medical or dental practice, or warehouse – you’ll have to understand what a commercial lease is and how it works.

 And that’s where things get complicated.